caleonardo/conatinerized-jenkins/README.md

 ### 3.5.
 Build and Run the Jenkins Master
 Run these commands in your terminal from `jenkins-master-onprem/` directory:
  ```
+cd jenkins-master-onprem/
 TAG_NUMBER="0.1"
 docker build --tag jenkins_master_img:$TAG_NUMBER .
 docker run --publish 8080:8080 --detach --name jenkins-master-container jenkins_master_img:$TAG_NUMBER
 ```
+Login to the Jenkins Master at `http://localhost:8080/login` using username `admin` and password `admin`

 #### 3.5.1.
 OPTIONAL - Configure the private SSH key in your Jenkins Master's Web UI
 Follow these steps from your Jenkins Master's Web UI: